knkrn5/knkrn5/README.md

 - 👋 Hi, I’m @knkrn5
 - 👀 I’m interested in finance , AI and OSINT.
-- 🌱 I’m currently learning machine learning.
+- 🌱 I’m currently learning more about AI, financial analysis and network privacy (OSINT).
 - 💞️ I’m looking to collaborate on to work on any project to gain experience
 - 📫 How to reach me contact details on profile.
 - 😄 Pronouns: He